Teachable Pricing: Which Plan Is Right For You?

-I use Teachable to host my online courses and I've used almost every plan that they offer at one point or another (with the exception of the high volume plan.)
+I use Teachable to host my online courses and I've used almost every plan that they offer at one point or another (with the exception of their high end “Business” plan.)

 In this post I'm going to break down what each plan offers (and what I used it for) in the hopes that it will help you choose the Teachable pricing plan that is the best fit for where you are in your course business right now.